nixe64/Home-Assistant-Blueprint/docs/Development.en.md

 for Python development in this project should be used.
 Please select the virtual environment you have created for the development of your integration.
-If VS Code does not “ask” you by itself, you can select the right one in the bottom right of the status line via “Select language mode” to start the selection of the Python interpreter yourself.
+If VS Code does not “ask” you by itself, you can select the right one in the bottom right of the status line via “Select language mode”.

 Then you should search for *black* in the settings and select *”Python > Formatting: **Provider**”* **black**, because Home Assistant